Healthdirect Free Australian health advice you can count on.

 What type of stool test can look for bowel cancer?

-All Australians aged between 45 and 74 years are eligible to do a free iFOBT every 2 years through the National Bowel Cancer Screening Program.
+All Australians aged between 45 and 74 years can have a free iFOBT every 2 years.
+This is done through the National Bowel Cancer Screening Program.

-What type of stool test can diagnose an infection?
+What type of stool test can show an infection?

 Stool microscopy and culture

 If the test shows bacteria or a parasite, you may need to take medicine for it.
-If nothing is detected on the test but your symptoms continue, see your doctor.
+If nothing is found on the test you should see your doctor if you are not getting better.

 Clostridium difficile stool test

-Clostridium difficile (also known as C. diff) is a type of bacteria that can cause diarrhoea after taking antibiotics.
-It is detected on a stool test.
+Clostridium difficile (also known as C. diff) is a type of bacteria that can cause diarrhoea.
+It often starts after you have taken antibiotics.
+It shows up on a stool test.

 Helicobacter pylori stool test

 Helicobacter pylori is a type of bacteria that can cause stomach ulcers and stomach cancer.
-It can be detected on several different types of tests, including a stool test.
+It can be found using several different types of tests, including a stool test.

 What types of stool test can check for other health conditions?

-There are other stool tests which are sometimes done to diagnose or monitor certain health conditions.
-Here are some examples:
+There are other stool tests which are sometimes done for certain health conditions.

-• Faecal calprotectin — this is a test of inflammation in the bowel.
+• Faecal calprotectin — this looks for inflammation in your bowel.
 It may help your doctor work out if you have inflammatory bowel disease.
-If you do, it can also be used to monitor the level of inflammation if you have a flare-up.
+It can also measure the amount of inflammation in your bowel.
+This is important if you have a flare-up.

-• Faecal elastase and fat — these can be tested to check if your pancreas is working properly.
-Your doctor might ask you to do this test, if there are signs that you are not absorbing food well.
+• Faecal elastase and fat — these are tested to see if your pancreas is working properly.
+Your doctor might ask you to do this test if there are signs that you are not absorbing food well.

 How do I collect a stool sample?